 You will need to provide full financial disclosure for the tax authorities to ascertain that you are really not able to pay your entire tax liability.
 Your offer in compromise could be considered frivolous if you are clearly not eligible, and you may receive additional penalties.

 The Franchise Tax Board will require you to pay the full amount of the offer in a single lump sum.
 The IRS will allow you to pay by agreed-upon monthly installments.

-If you file your tax returns jointly with your spouse, you will both be responsible for your tax debt.
+If you file your tax returns jointly with your spouse, you will both be responsible for your back taxes.
 But if your spouse, or ex-spouse, has entered erroneous items on the return without your knowledge, you may be able to claim innocent spouse relief.

-To qualify for relief from jointly filed taxes, interest, and penalties, you have to meet the following criteria:
+To qualify for assistance from jointly filed taxes, interest, and penalties, you have to meet the following criteria:

-Under this status, the debt is not canceled, and it continues to incur interest charges and late payment penalties.
+Under this status, the back tax obligation is not canceled, and it continues to incur interest charges and late payment penalties.
 If your financial status improves, you will still be liable for the increased debt

 Deciding the best course of action for your individual circumstances is not easy.
-Solvable can match your personal needs with trusted debt relief providers.
-We will guide you through the debt relief process.
+Solvable can match your personal needs with trusted back tax assistance providers.
+We will guide you through the back tax assistance process.